 - Fans accessibility to players– The accessibility to players by fans on a matchday that women’s football provides is unique.
 Fans are within touching distance and can have a conversation with the players.
 As women’s football evaluates how to move gradually to better stadiums, maintaining this element will be challenging.
 One way to preserve it is to allocate one section of a stand as a meet and greet zone post-match.
 Such an option ties in with ticketing models clubs and tournament organizers can implement.

 - Tech hubs– The amount of sports tech companies in the market is immense.
 Varying from fan engagement and online sponsorship marketplaces to performance analytics and broadcast solutions.
-Clubs that will open their doors for these companies as a testing ground will benefit from access to innovation at low to no cost.
+Clubs that will open their doors to these companies as a testing ground will benefit from access to innovation at low to no cost.
 These startups need case studies in order to scale and develop their product further.
 Access to innovation has the potential to attract investors and sponsors.
 Note to startups, make sure you get involved in the long run.

 - The performance of the female athlete– much was said recently about the importance of understanding the female athlete’s body.
 Topics such as a menstrual cycle’s effect on player performance and injury risk were unheard of before.
 Chelsea Women are thoroughly examining the subject as well as England’s national team.
 ACL injuries are a continuous pain, could that be related to the design of football boots, historically tailored for men’s feet?
 Clubs sharing their injury data to a unified platform overseen by a performance committee could start looking at the wider picture rather than case by case.